Come Dance with Me (1959 film): Plot

 There, she finds out that the real Lalemand is an acquaintance to Florès and Daisy, who have given a false statement when Lalemand was still a suspect.
-Virginie is told that Anita was Lelemand's father's mistress and that she had permission to profit from Lelemand's $50 million inheritance while she was still alive.
-Therefore, Lalemand has sent his boyfriend Daniel to kill Anita.
-Hervé's innocence is proven, and he gratefully kisses his wife.
+Virginie is told that Anita was Lalemand's father's mistress and that she had permission to profit from Lalemand's F50 million inheritance while she was still alive.
+Therefore, obviously bisexual Lalemand has sent his boyfriend Daniel to kill Anita.
+Hervé's innocence is proven perfectly, and he gratefully kisses his wife.